MMercieca/CodePath/README.md

 I'll deploy to Heroku.

 A number of free services were recommended, but I'm not familiar with any of them.
-With a Postgres database, Heroku is $10/month and I already have the tools installed to use it.
-At $100/hour, $10 is six minutes.
-I'm going to bet it would take a lot longer than six minutes to set up a free service and it would require some debugging.
+With a Postgres database, Heroku is $10/month--- really it's $5/month since I'm already using a database there.
+I already have the tools installed to use it.
+At $100/hour, $5 is three minutes.
+I'm going to bet it would take a lot longer than three minutes to set up a free service and it would require some debugging.
 Time is my most valuable resource here so I'll opt for using what I know.

 To deploy: